SnowConvert AI - BigQuery Functional Differences¶

 The INFER_SCHEMA function is used in Snowflake to generate the columns definition of a table based on the structure of a file, it requires a LOCATION parameter that specifies the path to a file or folder that will be used to construct the table columns, however, this path does not support regex, meaning that the wildcard * character is not supported.

-When the table has no columns, SnowConvert will check all URIS in order to find one that does not use wildcards and use it in the INFER_SCHEMA function, when no URI meets such criteria this FDM and a FILE_PATH placeholder will be generated, the placeholder has to be replaced with the path of one of the files referenced by the external table in order to generate the table columns.
+When the table has no columns, SnowConvert AI will check all URIS to find one that does not use wildcards and use it in the INFER_SCHEMA function.
+When no URI meets such criteria, this FDM and a FILE_PATH placeholder is generated, and the placeholder has to be replaced with the path of one of the files referenced by the external table to generate the table columns.

 Code Example¶